You’re a Masterpiece in the Making

 And so, he says that in the first six verses.
 And then, he’s going to tell us how it actually works.
 So, in verse 7 he says, “But to each one of us grace” – literally, it’s a grace gift.
 The word here is “an endowment.”
 “To each one of us a grace gift” – or an endowment – “has been given as Christ apportioned it.
 And that’s why it says: ‘When He ascended on high, He led captives in His train and gave gifts to men.’
 And when He ascended He is the very one who ascended higher than the heavens, in order to fill the whole universe.
 It was He who gave” – now, this endowment, these gifts – here are some of the gifts.
 He gave gifts to the Church: “some apostles, some as prophets, some as evangelists, some as pastor/teachers” – why? – “to prepare God's people for works of service, so that the body of Christ might be built up until” – get verse 13; look at this carefully – “until we all reach the unity in the faith and the knowledge of the Son of God and become mature, attaining to the full measure of the fullness of Christ.”

-What he’s going to say is that – we could study this in depth.
 What he’s going to say is that when Christ died on the cross, He paid for your sin.
 He redeemed you.
 The possibility of restoration occurs when we come to faith in Him.
-Then, after He died on the cross, between that time that He died and was resurrected – and we have a whole study on this, but I won’t go into it now – He literally proclaimed His victory over Satan, He proclaimed his victory over sin, and He broke the power of sin in your life.
+Then, after He died on the cross, between that time that He died and was resurrected, He literally proclaimed His victory over Satan, He proclaimed his victory over sin, and He broke the power of sin in your life.
 And so, you not only used to be dead, now you’re alive, but Christ’s victory – He tells you that the evidence of His victory over Satan, over death, and over sin is that He would take spiritual gifts, and deposit them in His Church.